Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 DISTRICT OF COLUMBIA

 Ford's Theatre -- On April 14, 1865 President Lincoln was assassinated by John Wilkes Booth while attending a play in this restored building.
-The theatre's basement museum features many important items, including the murder weapon, but the theatre is now closed for renovations.
+The theatre's museum features many important items, including the murder weapon.

 Fort McNair -- Assassination conspirators were tried, executed and buried on the grounds of this working army base at the southern tip of the District.
 The building which housed the trial still stands but is not open for tours.
 Public access to the fort is very limited.